How to Adapt to Left-hand and Right-hand Driving

 PUBLISHED ONJanuary 5, 2024

-Whether you find yourself in a country where drivers sit on the left or on the right, adapting to driving on the "wrong" side of the road can be quite a daunting experience.
-From changing your hand position on the steering wheel to adjusting your instinctive reactions, this guide will provide you with essential tips and strategies to smoothly transition into left-hand or right-hand driving.
+Whether you find yourself in a country where drivers sit on the left or the right, adapting to driving on the "wrong" side of the road can be quite a daunting experience.
+From changing your hand position on the steering wheel to adjusting your instinctive reactions, this guide will provide essential tips and strategies to smoothly transition into left- or right-hand driving.
 With a friendly tone and practical advice, you'll soon feel confident navigating foreign roads and embracing a new driving perspective.

-Understanding Left-hand and Right-hand Driving
+Understanding Left-hand and Right-hand Side Driving

 Defining left-hand driving